stood on the steps above the Damascus Gate, Old Jerusalem. A thousand personal images. So many people I

 opened up her life, shared her tragedy and showed me how to photograph people.

 travelled.
 I saw.
 I listened.
 Magazines published

 my travel writing.
 I researched and

 a permanent exhibition of my portraits one

 world one view, ascending the central circular staircase at Harrow Crown

 published it as a book.
 One hundred

-photos of people from thirty countries, reflecting how much our species has in
+photos of people from thirty countries, reflecting how much we, as humans, have in

 common.
 (And the exhibition and the book